 - Gain hands-on experience in non-profit communications work, including an insider’s view of publications and magazines

 - Increase professional writing, copyediting and editing skills

-- Expand understanding of issues and laws affecting the LGBT community
+- Expand understanding of issues and laws affecting the LGBTQ community

 - This is an unpaid internship.
 School credit is available upon request